Will I make a profit as a racehorse owner?

 Where do you race and train your horses?

-Our main venues include Laurel/Pimlico in Maryland, Colonial Downs in Virginia, Northern California (Pleasanton, Santa Rosa and Sacramento) and Emerald Downs in Washington.
-We may also race occasionally at other venues, such as Penn National, Fingerlakes, Del Mar or NYRA tracks (Aqueduct, Belmont, Saratoga).
+Our main venues include Laurel/Pimlico in Maryland, Colonial Downs in Virginia, Southern California and Emerald Downs in Washington.
+Occasionally, we may also send a horse to other venues, such as Penn National, Fingerlakes or NYRA tracks (Aqueduct, Belmont, Saratoga).

-What happens to the horses if they are not training?
+What happens to the horses when they are not training?

-There will be times when a horse needs turnout time, or just a break from the rigors of racing.
-Depending on where the horse is located, he may be turned-out at a nearby farm.
-Like any athlete, a horse will use time off to enhance peak performance.
-Racehorses can and will get get sick or injured from time to time and require extended time off depending on the severity of the illness or injury.
+There are times when a horse needs turnout time, or just a break from the rigors of racing.
+Like any athlete, a horse will use time off to enhance future performance.
+Racehorses can and will get sick or injured from time to time and require extended time off depending on the severity of the illness or injury.
 The expenses during such layups are generally lower than day-to-day costs for training on the track (outside of expenses for surgery).

 Are your horses insured?

-Royal Victory Thoroughbreds does not insure horses; however, if you desire to insure your investment for mortality, we can help you get this coverage.
+Royal Victory Thoroughbreds do not insure our horses; however, if you desire to insure your investment for mortality, we can help you get this coverage.

 How will I know if my horse is racing?

-Generally, entries are determined between 2 and 7 days prior to race day.
-Once a horse is entered, it will be posted on our website and we will also send you a personal email and/or text message to ensure you are informed of the date, race, number and jockey named.
+Generally, entries are determined between 3 and 7 days prior to race day.
+Once a horse is entered, it will be posted on our website and we will also contact you to ensure you are aware of the venue, race number and post time.